 La Casa del Arbol, also known as The Swing At The End Of The World is one of the most iconic attractions to visit in Baños, Ecuador.

-It’s cheap, it’s fun and it offers some of the best views around.
+It’s cheap, it’s fun and it offers some of the best views around!

 Located on a mountain next to an active volcano, this beautiful swing is a MUST for anyone traveling to Baños.

-What Is The Swing At The End Of The World
+About The Swing At The End Of The World

 This swing was originally set up by a local in charge of monitoring the seismic activity of the Tungurahua volcano for potential eruptions.
 He set up this swing for himself to enjoy but soon it became extremely popular for its picturesque location.

-La Casa Del Arbol earned its nickname as The Swing At The End Of The World because from the right angle it looks like you’re swinging into nowhere with a giant drop off beneath you.
+La Casa Del Arbol earned its nickname as ‘The Swing At The End Of The World’ because, from the right angle, it looks like you’re swinging into nowhere with nothing but emptiness beneath you.

 The swing now has safety cables and a lock-in seat so you can’t fall out no matter how high you swing.

 Although The Swing At The End Of The World is super safe now, these new additions make it look more modern and take away from its original rustic look.